sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 Bar charts work great for visualizing a modest amount of data, but for more significant amounts of data, a line chart can present the information much more effectively.
 Line charts are especially good at revealing overall trends in data without bogging the user down in individual data points.

-For our example, we'll look at two measures that may be related to each other: Carbon Dioxide concentration in the atmosphere and global temperatures.
+For our example, we'll look at two measures that may be related to each other: carbon dioxide (<span class="smcp">CO</span><sub>2</sub>) concentration in the atmosphere and global temperatures.
 We want to show how both measures have changed over time, and we'd like to see how strongly related the values are.
 A line chart is a perfect visualization tool for looking at these trends.

 Just like for the bar chart, you'll need to include the flotr2 library in your web page and create a `<div>` element to contain the chart.
 Let's start prepping the data.

 ### Step 1: Define the Data

-Let's start with <span class="smcp">CO</span><sub>2</sub> concentration measurements.
+We'll begin with <span class="smcp">CO</span><sub>2</sub> concentration measurements.
 The <span class="smcp">US</span> National Oceanographic and Atmospheric Administration (<span class="smcp">NOAA</span>) publishes [measurements](http://www.esrl.noaa.gov/gmd/ccgg/trends/co2_data_mlo.html) taken at Mauna Loa, Hawaii from 1959 through today.
-(Only the first few values are shown in the excerpt below.)
+The first few values are shown in the following excerpt.

 ``` {.javascript .numberLines}
 var co2 = [